I love to meet a stubborn dog.

 Change your way of thinking a little.

 Instead of constantly trying to convince your dog to be good, try to trick him into being naughty.
 When he resists you and insists on being good despite your shenanigans, reward him heavily.
-When he falls for it, step in with a quick correction!

 Consider elaborate sting operations.
 Those are good for a laugh, and great for training.